 Jac in a Flash#

 This mini tutorial uses a single toy program to highlight the major pieces of the Jac language.
-We start with a small Python game and gradually evolve it into a fully data‑spatial Jac implementation.
+We start with a small Python game and gradually evolve it into a fully object‑spatial Jac implementation.
 Each iteration introduces a new Jac feature while keeping the overall behaviour identical.

 Step 0 – The Python version#